Multi-day Dogsledding from Tasiilaq | East Greenland

 You will most likely travel through good and bad weather, where you will get a better understanding of the roughness of the Greenlandic conditions.
 A demanding journey that will require hard work and dedication, but in the end extremely rewarding.

 The beautiful snow-covered landscape will mesmerize you beyond belief.
 So stop hesitating and start gathering the things you might need for this adventurous journey back in time.
-Click on the Itinerary tab to read more information about each day of the tour, and then reserve your place by clicking on Book Now.
+Click on the Itinerary tab to read more information about each day of the tour.

 Arriving in the Arctic

 Your first-day on this multiday-tour brings you to Greenland.
 You will be arriving in Kulusuk, that is known as the gateway to East Greenland, as it is the only entryway to the rest of the East Coast by air.
 From Kulusuk the journey continues by helicopter to Tasiilaq.

 Tasiilaq is the largest town on the East Coast, due to its 2000 inhabitants.
 The town is situated on the beautiful Ammassalik island, overlooking Tasiilaq Fjord.